Ada-Developers-Academy/core-unit-2/requests-and-responses-in-flask/flask-read-hardcoded-data.md

 This lesson is a walk-through and syntax explanation for how to build a feature inside a Flask API.
 We **highly recommend** reading or watching through this first fully, before repeating on your own machine.

-This lesson has a large amount of new information.
-It may be better to think about this lesson as a resource to be familiar with, rather than committing all the new knowledge to memory at once.

 ### !callout-danger